Why worry about thunderstorms?

 - Discuss thunderstorm safety with all members of your household.

 - NWS watches and warnings are available on the Internet.
-Select and bookmark your local NWS office from www.weather.gov.
+Select and bookmark your local NWS office from weather.gov.

-- Tornadoes and severe thunderstorms can and do occur at any location, anytime of day or night, and anytime of year given the right atmospheric conditions.
+- Tornadoes and severe thunderstorms can and do occur at any location, any time of the day or night, and any time of the year given the right atmospheric conditions.

 - Tune into your favorite radio or television weather information source for severe weather watch and warning information.